needmoremega/wijang/README.md

 # wijang

 This is library website.
-I code this for my last Project in high school.Please comment  if you already use it.
+I code this for my last Project in high school.If you found any bug in this application please create an issue.

 ## Project Setup